Summary of our market study

 • These two plants employed around 200 people.

-• The price of pork rose from 1.40 euros to 2.10 euros per kilo in one year.
+• The price of pork has risen from 1.40 euros to 2.10 euros per kilo in the space of a year.

 • Group sales are 2.8 billion euros.